TariqAHassan/MelReformer/README.md

 Here, a model would be used to invent high-level "ideas" for pieces of music.
-Critically, this representation can be of a small fixed size, making it compatible with existing image synthesis models (e.g., StyleGAN or UNet-based image diffusion models).
+Critically, this representation can be of a small fixed size, making it compatible with existing, well-understood image synthesis models (e.g., StyleGAN or UNet-based image diffusion models).

 #### Expansion model